By Erin Ewart

 Take these three steps and then enjoy your break, knowing that you’ll be ready to tackle your search with fresh energy, a clear mind, and a solid plan when you return.

-And if you like the idea of having support and accountability to jump start your job search in the new year, join us for our next round of Job Search Bootcamp starting after the holidays!
+And if you like the idea of having support and accountability to jump start your job search in the new year, join us for our next group coaching program starting in January!
 We’d love to help you rev up your search and find meaningful work that’s the right fit for you in the new year.
-Join the interest list to be the first to learn when we announce the details and open the application.
+Join our interest list to be the first to learn when we announce the details and open registration.